Bright8691/car-sales-analysis/README.md

 -	Machine Learning
 -	Predictive Analytics
 -	Data Visualization

 # Note
 This project was developed end-to-end machine learning as portfolio project to demonstrate practical skills in data preprocessing, predictive modelling, model evaluation by using Python and Scikit-learn.

-One recommendation
-This README is already at a strong academic and professional standard.
-To make it even more impressive for employers and admissions committees, I suggest adding:
-•	Screenshots of your EDA plots.
-•	A screenshot of your Power BI dashboard.
-•	A short "Results at a Glance" section with the key metrics (R² = 0.81, MAE = 3.06, RMSE = 11.57).
-•	Installation and usage instructions (git clone, pip install -r requirements.txt, and how to run the notebook).
-Those additions will make your repository look polished and immediately useful to anyone reviewing it.